American Shared Hospital Services (NYSEAMERICAN:AMS) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a research note issued to investors on Friday morning.
-The brokerage issued a hold rating on the stock.
+Research analysts at StockNews.com initiated coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a research note issued on Wednesday.
+The brokerage set a “hold” rating on the stock.

-Several hedge funds have recently modified their holdings of the business.
-CI Private Wealth LLC acquired a new stake in American Shared Hospital Services in the 4th quarter worth $470,000.
-Dimensional Fund Advisors LP grew its position in American Shared Hospital Services by 3.9% in the 4th quarter.
-Dimensional Fund Advisors LP now owns 158,681 shares of the company’s stock worth $465,000 after purchasing an additional 5,899 shares during the last quarter.
-Renaissance Technologies LLC grew its position in American Shared Hospital Services by 34.6% in the 4th quarter.
-Renaissance Technologies LLC now owns 26,000 shares of the company’s stock worth $76,000 after purchasing an additional 6,679 shares during the last quarter.
-Finally, Canton Hathaway LLC grew its position in American Shared Hospital Services by 100.0% in the 4th quarter.
-Canton Hathaway LLC now owns 20,000 shares of the company’s stock worth $59,000 after purchasing an additional 10,000 shares during the last quarter.
-Institutional investors and hedge funds own 13.25% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+Canton Hathaway LLC acquired a new position in shares of American Shared Hospital Services during the third quarter worth $26,000.
+Renaissance Technologies LLC grew its position in American Shared Hospital Services by 26.3% in the 3rd quarter.
+Renaissance Technologies LLC now owns 19,321 shares of the company’s stock worth $50,000 after purchasing an additional 4,021 shares in the last quarter.
+Dimensional Fund Advisors LP grew its position in shares of American Shared Hospital Services by 3.9% during the 4th quarter.
+Dimensional Fund Advisors LP now owns 158,681 shares of the company’s stock valued at $465,000 after acquiring an additional 5,899 shares during the period.
+Finally, CI Private Wealth LLC purchased a new stake in shares of American Shared Hospital Services during the 4th quarter valued at approximately $470,000.
+Institutional investors own 13.25% of the company’s stock.

 About American Shared Hospital Services